LoyolaChicagoCode/cs2-project5-wordcount-java/README.md

 his=5529
 ```

-# Submission

--    Make sure you have created a separate project for this activity.
--    Include a project-specific Answers.md file including your reflection and any other thoughts or design decisions.
--    In IDEA, export your project as a zip file and submit as an attachment.

-# Grading (total 3.5 points)
+# Grading (total 5 points)

-- 2 completion of items marked TODO in `src/main` and correct behavior
+- 2.5 completion of items marked TODO in `src/main` and correct behavior
-- 1 completion of meaningful tests in `TestWordCount`
+- 1.5 completion of meaningful tests in `TestWordCount`
-- 0.5 written part
+- 1 written part
-  - 0.4 responses to the questions above
+  - 0.8 responses to the questions above
-  - 0.1 grammar, style, formatting
+  - 0.2 grammar, style, formatting